nus-sps/modules.sp3176/Chapter 1/Past Models of Our Universe.md

 for navigation, or even for religious and political purposes.
 A few examples are listed below.

 ![**Nebra sky disk.** A bronze disk depicting the Sun, Moon, and 32 stars including a star cluster, likely representing the Pleiades.
-The disk dated to 1600 BC was found in Saxony-Anhalt, Germany.](<../resources/Chapter 1/Nebra.jpg>)

-![**Nebra sky disk.** A bronze disk depicting the Sun, Moon, and 32 stars including a star cluster, likely representing the Pleiades.
 The disk dated to 1600 BC was found in Saxony-Anhalt, Germany.
-Image credit: [J. M Bonnet Bidaud, F. Praderie, S. Whitfield](https://apod.nasa.gov/apod/ap090619.html)](<../resources/Chapter 1/Nebra.jpg>)

-![**Nebra sky disk.** A bronze disk depicting the Sun, Moon, and 32 stars including a star cluster, likely representing the Pleiades.
-The disk dated to 1600 BC was found in Saxony-Anhalt, Germany.
-Image credit: <a href="https://apod.nasa.gov/apod/ap090619.html">J. M Bonnet Bidaud, F. Praderie, S. Whitfield</a>](<../resources/Chapter 1/Nebra.jpg>)
+Image credit: <a href="https://apod.nasa.gov/apod/ap090619.html">J. M Bonnet Bidaud, F. Praderie, S. Whitfield</a>](</resources/Chapter 1/Nebra.jpg>)

 ### 1.2.2 Geocentric, Static Earth and Perfect Circles

-Greek philosopher Plato (424--348 BC) and later his student Aristotle (384--322 BC) advocated a model where the Earth is at the center of the Universe, while the Moon, Sun and planets orbit in concentric circles around Earth.
+Greek philosopher Plato (424-348 BC) and later his student Aristotle (384-322 BC) advocated a model where the Earth is at the center of the Universe, while the Moon, Sun and planets orbit in concentric circles around Earth.
 Although now we know that this model is wrong, what the ancient Greeks did was still highly commendable.
 They tried